From Miss India To Motherhood

 One might say that they would like to rest and relax after a hard day at school.
 They would like to do their own thing.
 Sure I say!
 Read a book, play a board game, get your Lego set out, but no. It’s only technology that seems to smooth their frazzled nerves, bring peace to their tired bodies as their fingers are itching to touch the I-pad or fiddle with the Xbox controller!
 Refuse these and watch them have a Mortal Kombat fight with each other with pushes, punches and good hard kicks, till I am ready to pull my hair out or put the plug in for that PS3 game!
 Since when did parenting get so difficult?

 No wonder after-school activities are getting so popular!
 I used to laugh at mums pushing their kids to do after-school activities.
 There was no difference between weekdays and weekends with the kids running around blindly from one activity to another.
 Now I’ve been bitten by the ‘activity bug!’
 It’s an annoying bug that keeps buzzing behind my ear, asking me to do things that others are doing, challenging me, asking me if my children are as smart as others, as capable as others and as competitive as others.
 Somebody’s kids are doing intensive piano lessons, some kids are doing ‘tennis for fun’ for whole three weeks and to beat it all some children are are sitting in China doing a Mandarin immersion program for all 6 weeks of their summer!
 Now tell me, do my kids stand a chance against these brilliantly coached kids who would be facing them one day either in a struggle for places at University or vying for that coveted position in a Corporate office where dual language is a must?
 Wouldn’t my kids then wish that their mother should’ve equipped them more, sent them for more classes to hone their skills while they still had the time and resources?
-Am I doing enough for them as their mum?
+Am I doing enough for them as a mum?

 I remember summer holidays just a few years ago when I would make a list of fun things to do in the city, merrily ticking off each one as we explored museums, parks, beaches, take ferry rides, go for trail walks, bicycling, scooting just for fun.
 They would happily trail behind me, ice cream in hand, excited about the bus ride that they were about to take!
 Was life so simple just a few years ago or was this stage just inevitable, waiting to happen at the ‘right’ time!